colton-gabertan/colton-gabertan.github.io/_posts/2022-03-08-Reversing-WannaCry.md

 C:\Windows\mssecsvc.exe

+and executes mssecsvc.exe as a process on the victim system.

 This leaves a host-based indicator to be the presence of `mssecsvc.exe` as well as a process launched from this executable.
-There is no evidence of any persistence or privilege escalation capabilities.
+There is no evidence of any persistence or privilege escalation capabilities for `launcher.dll`.

 > **Host-based Indicators:** \
 > File(s) Dropped:
 > * C:\Windows\mssecsvc.exe

 ## mssecsvc.exe Analysis - Static: <a name="mssecsvc.exe-static"></a>